IsaacHair/map25.2/BiggieCheese/readme.txt

 	  put in a value for immediate
 	- "rep" command to repeat a block if the inside c variable evaluates to nonzero;
 	  should be paired with an inline c thing to change the variable
+	- "rep" is the equivalent of a for loop written in pre-compiler c; "for" is an actual for loop in machine code that will run on the map25.2
 	- macro is initiated with "#"
 	- comment is initiated with "//" and will comment the entirety of the line and only the entirety of the line; does not see semicolons